microsoft/PowerPlatformConnectors/independent-publisher-connectors/Microsoft Partner Center/Readme.md

 - Make sure the installation path is in the PATH variable by running:
 `python --version`
 - After python is installed, install `paconn` by running:
-`pip install paconn`
+`pip install paconn`\
 If you get errors saying 'Access is denied', consider using the `--user` option or running the command as an Administrator (Windows).
-You can find more details regarding `paconn` by following the [link](https://docs.microsoft.com/en-us/connectors/custom-connectors/paconn-cli)
+You can find more details regarding `paconn` by following this [link](https://docs.microsoft.com/en-us/connectors/custom-connectors/paconn-cli)

 ## Supported Operations
 The connector currently supports the following operations:​